dasch-swiss/dsp-api/README.md

 ## Features

 * Stores humanities data as industry-standard [RDF](http://www.w3.org/TR/2014/NOTE-rdf11-primer-20140624/) graphs, plus files for binary data such as digitized primary sources.
     * Designed to work with any standards-compliant RDF triplestore.
-Tested with [Ontotext GraphDB](http://ontotext.com/products/graphdb/).
+Tested with [Jena Fuseki](https://jena.apache.org/).
 * Based on [OWL](http://www.w3.org/TR/2012/REC-owl2-primer-20121211/) ontologies that express abstract, cross-disciplinary commonalities in the structure and semantics of research data.
 * Offers a generic HTTP-based API, implemented in [Scala](http://www.scala-lang.org/), for querying, annotating, and linking together heterogeneous data in a unified way.
     * Handles authentication and authorization.